FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Graphic_elements/Lines/multilines_total_X.md

        - Rolling of the lines (keyframing): ~ -1000 to + 1000
          (if this range is exceeded, the mathematical unrealities can be seen.)
      - Position of the first line (which is the only one independent of the number of lines):
-       - Value 0.0: The center of the line thickness is at the top  edge of the frame. (half of the line is outside the texture)
+       - Value 0.0: The center of this line thickness is at the top  edge of the frame. (half of the line is outside the texture)
-       - Value 0.5: The line is centered in the frame.
+       - Value 0.5: This line is centered in the frame.
        - Value 1.0: Like value 0, (wrapped)